-A stringed instrument with a long neck and a flat, hollow body, the guitar's strings are plucked or strummed with the fingers, or by using a pick.
+A stringed instrument with a long neck and a flat, hollow body.
+Its strings are plucked or strummed with the fingers or by using a pick.
 The guitar also plays chords and is featured in some jazz groups, where sometimes it is the only chord-making instrument.